lambdastack/lambdastack/website/content/en/docs/Getting started/_index.md

 ---
 categories: ["Examples", "Placeholders"]
-tags: ["test","docs"]
+tags: ["docs"]
 title: "Getting Started"
 linkTitle: "Getting Started"
 weight: 2
 description: >
-  What does your user need to know to try your project?
+  Simple to get start with LambdaStack
 ---

 {{% pageinfo %}}
-This is a placeholder page that shows you how to use this template site.
+LambdaStack comes with a number of simple defaults that only require Cloud vendor Key/Secret or UserID/Password!
 {{% /pageinfo %}}

 Information in this section helps your user try your project themselves.